chemoiko/kola-intern-assignment/README.md

 ## 6. Winner Selection

-The procurement specialist selects the winning bid by clicking the Accept button.
-The system automatically updates the bid states, marks the selected vendor as "won" and others as "lost", and sets the RFQ's `partner_id` to the winning vendor.
+The admin  selects the winning bid by clicking the Accept button.
+The system automatically updates the bid states, marks the selected vendor as "won" and others as "lost", and sets the RFQ's main vendor to the winning vendor.

 ![Winner Selection](https://i.imgur.com/Ii0psNG.png)